opensearch-project/project-website/_posts/2025-11-07-klarna-imputation.md

 4. Normalize or difference the completed tuple to put features on a comparable scale and emphasize changes (e.g., per‑feature z‑score or simple $x_t - x_{t-1}$); then update the forest if the imputed fraction is acceptable.

 5. Update data-quality metrics so prolonged imputation lowers confidence.
-We formalize this process in the next subsection.
+We formalize this process in the next section.

 Output: shingled, scaled point ready for scoring with deterministic imputed coordinates.